mlss-skoltech/mlss-skoltech.github.io/pages/faq.md

 * Students: 400 Euro (Stipends covering accommodation and registration are available, see below for details)
 * Postdocs in academia and other faculty: 550 Euro
 * Members of industry: 1000 Euro
+### Which are the important dates to pay attention to?
+* Mon, 4 March 2019: Application system opens.
+* Fri, 12 May 2019 23:59 Pacific Time: Deadline for applications and submission of reference letters.
+* Mon, 6 June 2019: Notification of acceptance.
+* Fri, 17 June 2019: Registration fees due.
+* Mon, 26 August to Fri, 6 September 2019: MLSS takes place.
 ### How should I arrange accommodation?
 See please the [travel](/travel/) page.
 ### What is the poster session?